selmanmoon/2D_Cutting/README.md

 2 Dimensional Cutting Optimization Project

-Microsof Excel and Visual Basic Codes are used.
+Microsof Excel Formulas and Visual Basic Codes are used.

 For more information; https://www.youtube.com/watch?v=fEMnxozABAo